Masterchef365/vorpal/README.md

 Vorpal's main purpose is to serve as a prototyping tool for physical simulations and interactive art; any high-performance, creative application may benefit from such a tool.

+Vorpal is work in progress, and is **not yet ready for production use**

 ![Demo of using Vorpal](demo.png)

 ## How it works
 The `vorpal-ui` application allows a user to edit a node graph, mapping a few scalar and vector inputs to exactly one vector output.

-The node graph is then compiled into WebAssembly, which is then linked with some user code and run in the `wasmtime` WebAssembly runtime.
+**The node graph is then compiled into WebAssembly, which is then linked with some user code and run in the `wasmtime` WebAssembly runtime.**

 The results are displayed visually.

 This is similar to other "playground" environments such as Shadertoy.